-As a marketing consultant, I have worked with dozens of companies on their public facing websites.
-The are many factors that come to play to develop an aesthetically pleasing and user-friendly site, regardless of whether the site is a public website or intranet site.
+As a marketing consultant, I have worked with dozens of companies on their public-facing websites.
+The many factors that come to play to develop an aesthetically pleasing and user-friendly site, regardless of whether the site is a public website or an intranet site.
 A primary factor that requires detailed planning and consideration is the foundation of your site, the information architecture.

-Working with clients here these past six months at Intranet Connections, I’ve seen the same common information architecture problems with intranet sites as I have seen for years on public facing websites.
+Working with clients here these past six months at IC Thrive, I’ve seen the same common information architecture problems with intranet sites as I have seen for years on public-facing websites.
 Therefore, I wanted to provide some parallel pitfalls to avoid when designing your information architecture for either your intranet or public website:

-Too many parents confuses small children and website users.
+Too many parents confuse small children and website users.
 Frequently, you’ll stumble across websites that will make the crucial mistake of including too many parent pages on their main navigation.

-A parent page is a broad category page that other pages, commonly referred to as subpages, reside underneath in a site’s navigational structure.
-Parent pages tend to be the pages used on the main navigation, such as the example below with Country General Hospital which includes Home, Directory, Wards and Quick Links.
-These parent (broad category) pages help users quickly navigate to section of the site that they are most likely to find the information they seek.
+A parent page is a broad category page that other pages commonly referred to as subpages, reside underneath in a site’s navigational structure.
+Parent pages tend to be the pages used on the main navigation, such as the example below with Country General Hospital which includes Home, Directory, Wards, and Quick Links.
+These parent (broad category) pages help users quickly navigate to a section of the site that they are most likely to find the information they seek.

 Best practice: A soft rule of thumb is to include only 4 to 7 parent pages in the main navigation, sorting all other pages under these broader buckets.

-Orphans can tug the heart strings of each of us, but especially site administrators.
-A common pet peeve for site administrators are abandoned pages, ones left out in the wind without a link to or from their existence.
+Orphans can tug the heartstrings of each of us, but especially site administrators.
+A common pet peeve for site administrators has abandoned pages, ones left out in the wind without a link to or from their existence.
 These pages are known as orphan pages.
-Orphan pages are often created when an intranet is redesigned rendering some of the old pages useless on new website.
+Orphan pages are often created when an intranet is redesigned rendering some of the old pages useless on a new website.
 Other times, orphan pages are created unknowingly by multiple content managers and administrators.

 Best Practice: Ensure redirects are instituted for any soon-to-be abandoned page due to a site redesign/re-architecture.
 Second, put provisions in place to require mandatory parent page or hierarchical page nesting for creating new pages.

-Deep sea fishing can be fun in the ocean, but burying your content in the depths of the sea is not recommended.
-Sub-sectioning larger topics into smaller pages makes information more easily digestible; however, proceed with caution.
+Deep-sea fishing can be fun in the ocean, but burying your content in the depths of the sea is not recommended.
+Sub-sectioning larger topics into smaller pages make information more easily digestible; however, proceed with caution.
 I’ve worked with many clients that become lost in the weeds dividing topics from a Parent Page > to:

 Subpage 1 (Level 1) >